ObjectBox Docs

 ObjectBox supports regular and data classes for entities.
 However, @Id properties must be var (not val) because ObjectBox assigns the ID after putting a new entity.
 They also should be of non-null type Long with the special value of zero for marking entities as new.

 Can sealed classes be entities?
-Not directly.
-Sealed classes are abstract and can't be instantiated.
+Not directly. are abstract and can't be instantiated.
 But subclasses of a sealed class should work.

 To learn how to create entities, look at these pages: